 - Row 2: Knit across all 6 stitches.

-- Repeat Row 2 until scarf measures 12 inches (30 cm) or your desired length.
+- Repeat Row 2 until scarf measures 12 inches (30 cm), or your desired length.

 Step 4: Bind Off

-Step 5: Weave in Loose Ends
+Step 5: Finish Loose Ends

 Troubleshooting Tips

-- Counting Stitches: You should always have 6 stitches on your needle when knitting the mini scarf.
+- Counting stitches: You should always have 6 stitches on your needle when knitting the mini scarf.

 Care Instructions